larsmagne/bookiez.el/README.md

 Then just type `M-x bookiez' to start bookiez.

-To enter a new book, either use the `i' command, or just start typing the ISBN followed by a `RET'.  bookiez will then query the ISBN using Goodreads, the Google Book API, the OpenLibrary API, and optionally the ISBNDB API.
+To enter a new book, either use the 'i' command, or just start typing the ISBN followed by a `RET'.  bookiez will then query the ISBN using Goodreads, the Google Book API, the OpenLibrary API, and optionally the ISBNDB API.